devopsjesus/dscpush/README.md

 ## Secure Sensitive information
 - Passwords can be stored securely using generated AES256 key
 - MOF Encryption
-  - Built-in components generate or publish information encryption certificates to secure MOF files
+  - Two methods
-    - Share a PK from the authoring Node, or generate the PK on the target Node
+    - Share a pre-existing certificate from the authoring Node to all target Nodes
+      - Requires sharing the private key to all nodes, which means if the password were compromised, all nodes would be compromised
+    - Generate the certificate on the target Node
+      - The public key is copied to the authoring Node, while each Node will generate and store its own private key
+      - Activated with the GenerateMofEncryptionCert switch from the [deploy script](https://github.com/devopsjesus/dscpush/blob/compositeResources/deploy.ps1)
+    - Activated with the EnableTargetMofEncryption switch

 ## Deploy "Roles" to Target Nodes
 - A "Deployment Composite Resource Module" (called RoleDeploy) stores deployable "Roles" as custom composite resources